shravanasati/apollo/README.md

 # apollo

-A simple CLI tool that allows to have recurring infinite timers.
+A simple CLI tool that allows to have recurring timers.

 It can be used as tool to remind you to do tasks, like taking a eye break every few minutes.